funktor/funktor.github.io/_posts/2025-06-28-the-gpu-notes-2.markdown

     ```
     <br/><br/>
 ![Memory Coalescing](/docs/assets/uncoalesced.jpg)<br/><br/>
-In the above matrix, elements are laid out in column-major order, consecutive threads access locations in the global memory separated by column-size width and thus access is not coalesced.<br/><br/>
+In the above matrix, although the elements are laid out in row-major order but since we need to access the transpose of the matrix, thus the threads needs to access in column-major order.
+Consecutive threads are accessing consecutive rows which are stride by column-size width and thus access is not coalesced.<br/><br/>
 One possible solution to overcome the problem with non-coalesced access in matrix transpose multiplication is to use the shared memory with tiling as we saw in the previous part.
 With shared memory tiling, the matrix b is loaded in transpose from global memory to shared memory first, the multiplication between the elements of a and b happens with data from shared memory.<br/><br/>
 [Using Shared Memory in CUDA C/C++](https://developer.nvidia.com/blog/using-shared-memory-cuda-cc/)<br/><br/>
 But as noted in the above post, shared memory is divided into banks.
 Shared memory is divided into 32 banks where each bank is responsible for 32 consecutive bits.
 But if more than one thread in a warp accesses the same bank, then a bank conflict happens and request is serialized for those threads in the warp.
 Bank conflict is bound to happen with F64 data type i.e. double precision floats of 64-bits because even if each thread access 2 consecutive banks, only 16 threads will have parallelized access out of 32 threads in a warp.<br/><br/>